fuzzygroup/blog/resume.md

 # President / VP Engineering, AppData, LLC, Indianapolis, IN 2014 - 2015
 Led all development activities for AppData, LLC including ecommerce, crawling, data center migration and more.

-# Consulting Software Engineer, Assorted; Telecommute, 2010 - 2014
+# Consulting Software Engineer, Assorted; Telecommute, 2010 - 2016
 Remote software engineer for several different Ruby on Rails based web sites including:

+* **AddApp**.
+Key part of new products initiative culminating in MVP designed for next generation remote psychological tools for mental health professionals.
 * **MDDX**.
 Built a prostate cancer diagnostic system from the ground up based on an evidence based medicine approach combined with mathematical analysis of input data.
 Full admin tools for creating medical knowledge bases in a hierarchical structure.
 Custom report writer allows medical professionals to generate new reports on the fly.
 * **Inside Network Store**.
 Implemented a cross site store front and subscription service to provide authentication, authorization and recurring billing services across multiple web sites using a JSON api.
 Supported growth of multiple paid subscription products using a common API across platform (WordPress, PHP app, Ruby app).
 * **Inside Network AppData**.
 Ported an existing data analytics package from PHP to Ruby on Rails and extended its functionality with new graphing, data editing, large scale email delivery and spam blocking.
 Created custom multi threaded crawlers written in Ruby to handle millions of new objects per day from multiple data sources.